 Our school will do its best to ensure that the necessary provision is made for any pupil who has special educational needs or disabilities (SEND).
 We will ensure that all staff in the school are able to identify and provide for pupils who have special educational needs or disabilities providing an inclusive school environment and removing barriers to learning.
 Our aim is to support children and young people prepare for adulthood.

-The SEND Policy and Special Educational Needs Co-ordinators (SENDCos) aim to support all members of staff in providing positive whole school approaches towards the learning, progress and achievement of SEND pupils.
+The SEND Policy and Special Educational Needs Co-ordinator (SENDCo) aim to support all members of our team to provide positive whole school approaches towards the learning, progress and achievement of SEND pupils.
 With this as an underlying principle, we believe that;

 All teachers are teachers of Special Educational Needs (SEN Code of Practice, 2014) .